 Trying a small anal plug can get her body used to the sensation of fullness and will let her determine what’s pleasurable.

-And also consider taking a class: More and more sex shops around the country are offering workshops where trained sex experts talk positions, toys, and how-to’s.
+And also consider taking a class: More and more sex shops are offering workshops where trained sex experts talk about positions, toys, and how-to’s.
 (At the very least, it’s something different than dinner and a movie.)

-Sexologists agree: Although plenty of men and women find it pleasurable, it’s not an essential to cross off your sex bucket list.
+Sexologists agree: Although plenty of people find it pleasurable, it’s not essential to cross off your sex bucket list.